Ethics & Compliance

 Our focus for the next 12 months

-To reflect the increased focus on this topic in legislation and society, we continue to focus on modern slavery in our internal training, including how to report concerns.
-Our training in this area includes increasing awareness of the practical signs of modern slavery and indentured employment which may be visible in a hospital and care setting and our supply chain.
+We will continue to work with our supply chain and take immediate action where necessary to demonstrate our zero-tolerance approach to modern slavery.
+In addition, to reflect the increased focus on this topic in legislation and society, we continue to focus on modern slavery in our internal training, including how to report concerns.
+Our training in this area includes increasing awareness of the practical signs of modern slavery and indentured employment which may be visible in a hospital and care setting and in our supply chain.

 General Data Protection Regulation (GDPR)